 Engagement programs provide credit union leaders the opportunity to become more actively involved with international credit union development.
-Participants will have the opportunity to travel to another country, learn about the local credit union movement and World Council's work there, as well as exchange their knowledge and expertise with others.
+Participants will have the opportunity to travel to another country, learn about the local credit union movement and World Council's projects there, as well as exchange personal knowledge and expertise with others.

 Each program offers a different area of focus so participants can select a program that best matches their interests.
 Engagement programs are not restricted to Global Women's Leadership Network members only; anyone can participate.
 Members do, however, receive preferential rates.
 Become a member.

 We are not offering any Engagement Programs at the moment, but will post opportunities once they become available.

 In the Network's first Engagement Program, a group of ten credit union leaders to traveled to Kenya to volunteer at the Busia Compassionate Centre, an orphanage supported by the network.
 Joanne Duncan, senior vice president and CFO at CUNA, participated in the trip and said, "The trip to Busia, Kenya with WOCCU was inspiring on many levels but I am left with a few key imprints from the experience: WOCCU and its staff live the philosophy of people helping people.
 Having seen them in action, knowing the impact they've had in Busia was inspiring.
 I'm challenged every day to incorporate the philosophy into my work.
 This is what sets credit unions apart from other institutions."